Register to get access to free programming courses with interactive exercises

 CRUD HTTP API

-In programming, the abbreviation CRUD stands for 4 basic operations that you can perform on information: creating, reading, updating, and deleting.
-CRUDs are built around an entity, such as a user.
-To do this, either create an interface using forms, or create HTTP API endpoints.
+In programming, the abbreviation CRUD stands for four basic operations that you can perform on information: creating, reading, updating, and deleting.

-The service https://dummyjson.com in fact provides a full set of these operations for its entities.
+The Dummy JSON service provides a complete set of these operations for entities.
 Let's take a closer look at them.

-For security reasons, this service doesn't perform real changes on the server.
-All the operations look like they make changes, but the changes don't actually happen
+This service doesn't perform actual changes on the server for security reasons.
+All the operations look like they make changes, but the changes don't happen

 Method URL Operation